How I got here

 Missouri State University

-I went to college and double-majored in Religious Studies and Creative Writing (Poetry), because in the early-2000s, we believed that the subject of a college degree mattered less than having one.
-At the same time, I took a job as a student worker in the computer labs at my university because learning for the sake of learning is great but it doesn't necessarily pay the bills.
+I went to college and studied Religious Studies and Creative Writing (Poetry) because back in the early 2000s, people thought just having a degree mattered more than what you studied.
+At the same time, I took a job as a student worker in the university computer labs because, well, learning is great but it doesn't pay the bills.

-Despite being a minimum wage lab monitor whose primary functions were to unjam printers and make sure nothing got stolen, I already had a lot of IT experience when I turned 18.
-So when the university was hit with a virus attack that shut down all financial services and the bookstore, I found myself drafted into leading the manual remediation efforts because no one else knew how.
-When wireless internet was being rolled out, I wrote the documentation on how to connect to it.
-And when the university changed its name and consequently needed to change its domain, move 6000+ computers to the new domain, and do it without inconveniencing users, I was the one to figure out how to do that quickly and efficiently and I led the team of full-time staff on the project.
+Even though I was just a minimum wage lab monitor who mainly fixed paper jams and kept an eye on things, I already knew quite a bit about computers when I turned 18.
+So when the university got hit with a virus that shut down financial services and the bookstore, I somehow ended up leading the cleanup efforts because no one else knew how.
+When they started setting up wireless internet, I wrote the instructions on how to connect.
+And when the university changed its name and needed to move 6000+ computers to a new network without bothering users, I figured out how to do it quickly and led the team on the project.

-This contributed to me being hired full-time at Missouri State University where, over the next few years, I led a number of other high-profile projects, was promoted into management, and navigated the hazardous rapids of budget cuts and increasing demands successfully.
-By the time I left, I had secured budget increases for my area and we won the "Best Service on Campus" award multiple years in a row, which was a far cry from the "Helpless Desk," as we were called when I started.
+This led to me getting hired full-time at Missouri State, where over the next few years, I ran several big projects, became a manager, and navigated through budget cuts while meeting growing demands.
+By the time I left, I had secured more funding for my area, and we won the "Best Service on Campus" award multiple years in a row—quite different from the "Helpless Desk" nickname we had when I started.

 Adaptavist

-Despite my original intent when I went to college, I found that I really enjoyed my career in IT, and that I particularly loved project management.
-I enrolled in a Master of Science program in Project Management and found a job at a consulting and software development company named Adaptavist.
-My years of experience working with Atlassian software at the university combined with a myriad of other projects and programs equipped me as a consultant and, in a strange twist of fate, set me up as one of the leading worldwide experts on Atlassian.
+Despite my original college plans, I discovered I really enjoyed working in IT, especially project management.
+I started a Master's program in Project Management and found a job at a consulting and software company called Adaptavist.
+My years working with Atlassian software at the university, plus my other experiences, made me valuable as a consultant and, surprisingly, set me up as one of the world's leading experts on Atlassian.

-Over the next few years, I would help a number of company's teams work better together, and I also helped Atlassian develop a certification program by contributing to the exam blueprint designs, writing questions and answers, developing study materials, and delivering training at conferences.
-When my CEO asked me to take over the training department at Adaptavist, I built teams from scratch to develop eLearning, write documentation, and create a training plug-in for Jira to deliver our content in-app.
+Over the next few years, I helped many companies' teams work better together.
+I also helped Atlassian create a certification program by contributing to exam designs, writing questions and answers, developing study materials, and teaching at conferences.
+When my CEO asked me to take over the training department, I built teams from scratch to develop online learning, write documentation, and create a training plugin for Jira.

 Stride

-While I loved Adaptavist and my team there, I felt like my career had gone as far as it could unless I moved to the United Kingdom.
-I began looking for my next adventure and joined Stride to lead a new product they were building.
+While I loved Adaptavist and my team there, I felt my career had hit a ceiling unless I moved to the UK.
+I started looking for my next challenge and joined Stride to lead a new product they were building.

-When I joined, they had been working for eight months with no real product leadership.
-There were brilliant people there, but they were either spread across multiple programs of work or were really new to product management.
-This particular product was ambitious and complex, and they needed someone with modern software development and cloud architecture knowledge who could guide the product development and delivery.
-The roadmap was non-existent, the code had no automated testing and was buggy, and everyone was incredibly stressed and burning out.
+When I arrived, they had been working for eight months with no real product leadership.
+There were smart people there, but they were either spread too thin or new to product management.
+This particular product was complex, and they needed someone with software development knowledge who could guide the product.
+There was no roadmap, the code had no testing and was buggy, and everyone was stressed and burning out.

-During the seven months I was Director of Product Management at Stride, I built a 6-month roadmap for our product, figured out how to fold an acquisition in and move that business forward in a healthy manner, unblocked recruiting, pushed the team forward to pay down 4 months worth of tech debt while delivering 2 releases and having 2 more half done, and earned the trust of my product, design, research, and engineering teams.
+During my seven months as Director of Product Management at Stride, I built a 6-month roadmap, figured out how to integrate an acquisition, unblocked hiring, pushed the team to fix 4 months of technical issues while delivering 2 releases and getting 2 more halfway done, and earned my teams' trust.

-The last major project I delivered at Stride was analysis on a product we acquired that was very similar to the one my team was building.
-I worked out what we'd keep from that product and how it would integrate with ours, and I integrated that into our roadmap.
+My last major project at Stride was analyzing a company we bought that had a product similar to the one my team was building.
+I figured out what to keep from that product and how to integrate it with ours.

-After parting ways with Stride, I decided to start my own company while continuing to look for a salaried position.
+After leaving Stride, I decided to start my own company while still looking for a regular job.

 Fieldway

-Fieldway exists to help people work better together, to do the next right thing, and to work in the best way.
-The best work honors both our teammates and our customers, and it delivers maximum value to both the business and its customers.
+Fieldway exists to help people work better together, do the next right thing, and work in the best way.
+The best work respects both teammates and customers, and delivers the most value to both the business and its customers.

-I decided to start my own company after talking with executives, team leads, and employees at dozens of companies who needed help finding their way forward.
-With 20 years of experience in the IT space, I’ve run into many of the challenges that companies and teams are facing today, and I can help solve them.
+I started my own company after talking with executives, team leads, and employees at dozens of companies who needed help moving forward.
+With 20 years in IT, I've faced many of the challenges companies and teams deal with today, and I can help solve them.

-My goal is to help you become better and move forward without me.
-I will teach your employees the skills they need to make your company better and delight your customers.
-I care deeply about your success and the experience of your customers, and those will always be my priority.
+My goal is to help you improve and move forward without needing me forever.
+I'll teach your employees the skills they need to make your company better and make your customers happy.
+I care deeply about your success and your customers' experience, and those will always be my priority.

 Learn more at Fieldway.org.